KLD997/FreeTune/README.md

   `Diff: 0` Shows what is the change on the selected value.

   `Row and column boxes` are used to show current rows and columns in 3d view.

-  `Value` is used to change selected value quickly.
+  `Ori: 0` Shows what is the original value of the selected value.

   `Write Map` is used to transfer values from 3d grid to text view, so update them.